 the way QuickCorrect can (using the trick here],

 but if you need to use them you can simply create a second version of

 the QuickWord with a similar abbreviation (e.g., ~joe and ~joes).

-■ QuickWords expand automatically into whatever you have previously assigned to the
+■ QuickWords expand automatically into whatever you have previously assigned to the QuickWord.

-QuickWord into a document and follow it with a space, tab, or hard return (i.e.,
+QuickWord into a document and follow it with either a space, a tab, or a hard return (i.e.,

 time with a Corel shipping macro; see here.

 menu, toolbar button, or shortcut key (explained here); to record such a macro see here, or see the one-line macro example in the

-QuickWords template, so they are available in any document.
-Each WordPerfect
+special QuickWords template, so they are available in any document.
+Each

 use, and revise QuickWords